JetBrains-Research/TestSpark/README.md

 ![Quick buttons](readme-images/pngs/selectAll.png)
 ### Generating Tests for Methods
 To generate a test for a method, right-click (with mouse) anywhere within the method you want to test or right-click the method name itself (note that when using multiple cursors only the last one will count).
-Under the "TestGenie" option, select "Generate Tests for Method [...]" option:
+Under the "TestGenie" option, select "Generate Tests for Method [...] by EvoSuite" option:

 ![Test generation for methods](readme-images/gifs/testMethod.gif)